ikarus-project/ikarus/docs/website/02_examples/nonLinearElasticity.md

              .Delta0    = 1});
 #endif
 ```
-All the available output messages are subscribed to be displayed by the use of the following commands:
+All the available output messages are subscribed to be displayed by using the following commands:
 ```cpp
 auto nonLinearSolverObserver = std::make_shared<NonLinearSolverLogger>();
 nr->subscribeAll(nonLinearSolverObserver);
 ```
-The [load control](../01_framework/controlRoutines.md#load-control) method is used finally as the path following technique to solve this non-linear problem.
+The [load control](../01_framework/controlRoutines.md#load-control) method is finally used as the path-following technique to solve this non-linear problem.
-It also subscribes for all the available information to be written to the `vtkWriter`.
+It also subscribes to all the available information being written to the `vtkWriter`.
-Output files are written for the deformed configuration at every load step that can be visualised using Paraview.
+Output files are written for the deformed configuration at every load step that can be visualized using Paraview.
-The load control method is executed by the commands:
+The load control method is executed by the following commands:
 ```cpp
 auto lc = Ikarus::LoadControl(nr, 20, {0, 2000});
 lc.subscribeAll(vtkWriter);